12 Sights in Steyr, Austria (with Map and Images)

 Stadtpfarrkirche Hl. Ägydius und Kolomann Christoph Waghubinger (Lewenstein) / CC BY-SA 3.0 at

-The Roman Catholic parish church of Steyr is consecrated to St. Aegidius and the Holy Koloman.
-It was built in Gothic style in the 15th century and is the most important sacral building of the city of Steyr (Upper Austria).
+The Roman Catholic parish church of Steyr is dedicated to Saint Egidius and Saint Koloman.
+It was built in the 15th century in Gothic style and is the most important sacred building in the city of Steyr (Upper Austria).

 Wikipedia: Stadtpfarrkirche Steyr (DE)